- Reduced productivity/efficiency and cost of rescheduling work

 - Preventing possible contacts by ensuring the usage of protective technologies

-Using GAO RFID Systems in the Power & Communication Line Construction Industry
+Exploring RFID in the Power & Communication Line Construction Industry

 The availability, visibility and working conditions of equipment, supplies and tools as well as visibility of personnel and visitors on-site are critical for efficient production and security during each stage of operations.
-GAO RFID Systems ensure the accessibility and visibility of various assets and personnel for optimum efficiency and cost management on job sites.
+Our experience in customizing RFID solutions provides a new way to look at the accessibility and visibility of various assets and personnel for optimum efficiency and cost management on job sites.

 Construction project management which includes overseeing personnel tasks and hours is critical for cost efficiency Power & Communication Line Construction sites; labor costs on sites comprise approximately 40 percent of the overall project costs.
-GAO’s RFID Personnel Tracking System enables contractors and managers to calculate productivity in correlation to actual hours of personnel labor; tracking personnel to locate their exact positions as well as tasks assigned on site, makes it easy to predict and assess cost and hours of labor.
+We can apply our experience and knowledge that we have gained from using RFID to track people that enables contractors and managers to calculate productivity in correlation to actual hours of personnel labor; tracking personnel to locate their exact positions as well as tasks assigned on site, makes it easy to predict and assess cost and hours of labor.
 Every employee is assigned an RFID Badge with their specific information.
 As they move throughout the day on the job site, compliance, time per task and performance measurement data can all be tracked and then used to determine milestones and activity lists as well as structuring scheduling methods.
-In addition, our Personnel Tracking System reduces accidents and is indispensable in emergency situations, as all personnel with RFID Badges can be tracked to pinpoint their exact location on site.
+In addition, our RFID’s reduces accidents and is indispensable in emergency situations, as all personnel with RFID Badges can be tracked to pinpoint their exact location on site.

-Contact us for more information on how our GAO RFID Power & Communication Line Construction System can be configured for your organization.
+Contact us for more information on how our RFID experience can be put to work for your Power & Communication Line Construction organization.